theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/rarity_system.md

 ### 4.1.
 Logic Description
 The forge creates a "Stability Curve" centered on the mathematical average of the two input rarities.

 We use an adjusted **Gaussian Distribution** where the "Spread" ($\sigma$) is dynamic.
-A wider gap between input items creates a stronger "gravity" effect (a tighter curve), forcing the result toward the middle and punishing extremes.
+A wider input gap increases the distance from the mean for the extremes, so the overall result is still strongly pulled toward the middle and extreme outcomes stay unlikely.

 ### 4.2.
 Boundary Rules
 The result is strictly clamped between the input rarities.